RotorHazard/RotorHazard/doc/Hardware and Software Setup Instructions.md

 ## Starting the System

-The following instructions will start the Delta5 Race Timer web server on the raspberry pi allowing full control and configuration of the system to run races and save lap times.
+The following instructions will start the web server on the raspberry pi allowing full control and configuration of the system to run races and save lap times.

-Alternatively, to use your Delta5 Race Timer hardware with 3rd party timing software, replace each reference of 'delta5server' with 'timingserver' in the following instructions.

 #### Manual Start
 Open a terminal in '/delta5_race_timer/src/delta5server' and run